Springer, Altuve homer to keep Astros alive in ALCS

 On Friday night, Brosseau hit a go-ahead homer in the eighth inning off Aroldis Chapman of the New York Yankees that carried the Rays to a 2-1 victory in the Game 5 clincher of the ALDS.

+“I guess I don’t change my mind, but I hadn’t had my mind really, really made up until I got out there and I saw the look in Zack’s eyes and Maldy was adamant about he can get this guy,” Baker said.
+“I said, ‘OK then you’ve got it then.
+This is the ballgame here.'"

+Greinke said the meeting was “very intense,” and praised the 71-year-old Baker.
+“He reads people really good.
+I don’t think I’ve ever seen him make a wrong decision when he trusts what he sees.
+He sees the right thing almost 100% of the time.
+And not everyone has that skill.”

-Greinke held the Rays to two runs and five hits in six innings for his first postseason win since 2015.
+Greinke held the Rays to two runs and five hits for his first postseason win since 2015.
 He struck out seven and walked one.

-Astros rookie Cristian Javier pitched two innings of one-hit relief before walking Ji-Man Choi to open the ninth.
-Ryan Pressly came on and got an out before Willy Adames hit an RBI double off the bottom of the left-center wall.
-Pressly got rookie Yoshi Tsutsugo on a fly to right for the save.
+Tampa Bay's Willy Adames hit an RBI double off the bottom of the left-center wall and advanced to third on a wild pitch in the ninth before Pressly got rookie Yoshi Tsutsugo on a liner to right for the save.

+“We’ve got to get the bats going, no doubt about it,” Rays manager Kevin Cash said.
+“We’ve been carried here by our pitching and defense, which is how we’re built, but we sure would like to get some (hits).”

 Rays towering right-hander Tyler Glasnow also went six innings, allowing four runs and eight hits while striking out five and walking two.